Companies

 Everyday gender-neutral terms

 Work obviously isn’t the only place where gender-neutral terms are necessary.
-There are terms that we use everyday that specify gender that are easily replaceable with gender-neutral words.
-It’s incredibly important to never assume a person’s gender, sexuality, or marital status if you don’t know them.
+There are terms that we use every day that specify gender that are easily replaceable with gender-neutral words.
+It’s incredibly important to never assume a person’s gender, sexuality, or relationship status if you don’t know them.
 Below are terms and pronouns that can replace gendered words in everyday life.

 Gendered Version Gender-Neutral Version